Approximate Message Passing for Quantum State Tomography

 and $R \in \mathbb{Z}^{M \times d^2}$ is an integer matrix with rows

-It takes $16M$ memory to store the matrix $D$ (as each complex entry is 16 bytes).
-Furthermore, since $P_k$ only has $d$ nonzero entries, it takes at most $Md$ memory to store $R$ as a sparse matrix (1 byte per entry), which we accomplish using \texttt{scipy}~\cite{2020SciPy-NMeth}, a scientific computation library.
+It takes $16M$ bytes of memory to store the matrix $D$ (as each complex entry is 16 bytes).
+Furthermore, since $P_k$ only has $d$ nonzero entries, it takes approximately $3Md$ memory to store $R$ as a sparse matrix (1 byte each for data value, row position, and column position), which we accomplish using the scientific computation package \texttt{scipy}~\cite{2020SciPy-NMeth}.
 With this approach, storing $\mathcal{M}(\widetilde{\mathcal{A}})$ only requires around 3 MB.